 If you are ok with refinancing, then the prospect of triggering the due-on-sale clause might not bother you too much.
 On the other hand, if you have a great loan that you want to keep, or don’t want to go through the hassle of refinancing, then there is a neat way to avoid triggering the due-on-sale clause.

-There are exceptions to the due-on-sale clause, including the transfer of the mortgaged property into a revocable trust, such as a land trust.
-This means if you transfer ownership from your name and into a revocable land trust, your lender will not be able to demand payment of the entire note.
+There are exceptions to the due-on-sale clause, including the transfer of the mortgaged property into an asset protection trust.
+This means if you transfer ownership from your name and into a trust, your lender will not be able to demand payment of the entire note.

-Colin Ley is a Seattle asset protection attorney.
-He is also the co-founder of LayRoots along with his wife, Shreya.
+Colin Ley is a Seattle asset protection attorney and the creator of the PREP Trust® and Better LLC™.
+He is also the co-founder of LayRoots (along with with partner in life & business – Shreya Ley)